- Get Started

 About WhiteSource Bolt

-WhiteSource Bolt for Azure DevOps is an integrated open source security and management product within the VSTS product.
+WhiteSource Bolt for Azure DevOps is an integrated open source security and management product within the Azure DevOps Services/Server product.
 It runs directly in your build and release pipeline.

-The application is completely free but you can upgrade to the full solution to integrate with your entire SDLC.
+The application is free but you can upgrade to the full solution in order to integrate with your entire SDLC.

 Security Vulnerabilities Dashboard